Kenneth-Siu/academy-software-delivery-notebook/README.md

 ```

 You will need to update `PGUSER` and `PGPASSWORD` with the account details for your installation of Postgres.
-You may need to update the others if you changed the default settings at all.
+You may need to update the other properties if you changed the default settings at all.

+## Run

+`npm run start` starts the development server.
+It will (mostly) automatically refresh the page as you make changes.

+`npm test` starts the test watcher.
+It will run the tests automatically whenever you make changes.